Is the copyright holder the same as the author of a work?

 If you wish to only distribute a "short excerpt," as defined in Fair Dealing then you may distribute them as a class handout or post these materials onto Moodle.

-Is there a difference between posting copyrighted material on a publically available website versus on the University’s course management software which is password protected?
+Is there a difference between posting copyrighted material on a publicly available website versus on the University’s course management software which is password protected?

 Yes.
 Instead of posting the actual content, provide a link to the material if available online.
 Some publishers grant permission to post their materials on a password-protected site and require limiting access to students enrolled in a specific course.